-E3 2018 Weapons Policy
+E3 Weapons Policy

-- Prop weapons may be allowed at E3 2018 if they are inspected, approved, and peace bonded at E3 Weapons Check, and comply with all applicable local, state, and federal laws, rules, and regulations.
+- Prop weapons may be allowed at E3 2020 if they are inspected, approved, and peace bonded at E3 Weapons Check, and if they comply with all applicable local, state, and federal laws, rules, and regulations.
 Prop weapons are inoperable weapons used to enhance the overall look of a costume, and include, but are not limited to, NERF weapons and water guns.
-Use, handling, and/or display of prop weapons may be revoked at any time without cause or warning, including, but not limited to, if the attendee uses the item inappropriately (e.g., play fighting, swinging the item) or tampers with the peace bonding.
+Use, handling, and/or display of prop weapons may be revoked at any time without cause or warning, including, but not limited to, if the attendee uses the item inappropriately (g., play fighting, swinging the item) or tampers with the peace bonding.
 Prop weapons may be displayed only as costume pieces, and may not be swung, brandished, or otherwise used in any way that could be considered unsafe or threatening.
-Prop weapons should be put away when leaving E3 2018.
+Prop weapons should be put away when leaving E3 2020.
 The attendee is solely responsible for the prop weapon and its usage at all times, even if the prop weapon is not in the possession of the attendee and even if the weapon has been inspected.